bowl-of-rais/rais-music-theory-and-guitar-knowledge/contents/Scales/Scales and Keys.md

 ## Scales and the Circle of 5ths

-Now, the scale above uses all basic seven notes from the [[Musical Alphabet]], with a small change: instead of F, we have F#.
+Now, the scale above uses all basic seven notes from the [Musical Alphabet](Musical%20Alphabet.md), with a small change: instead of F, we have F#.
 In fact, this idea is true for all major and minor scales: they consist of the seven basic notes, the only difference is how those are altered with accidentals.

 This is another way to think of scales: instead of a sequence of steps, they can be defined by specific notes having accidentals.
 Those two approaches produce the same result.